NuGet/docs.microsoft.com-nuget/docs/Guides/Create-Cross-Platform-Packages.md

 3. Right-click the solution, select **Configuration Manager...**, and check the **Build** boxes for the PCLs and each platform you're supporting.
 4. Right-click the solution and select **Build Solution** to check your work and produce the artifacts that you'll package next.
 If you get errors about missing references, right-click the solution, select **Restore NuGet Packages** to install dependencies, and rebuild.

->[!NOTE]
+>[!Note]
->To build for iOS you need a networked Mac connected to Visual Studio as described on <a href="https://developer.xamarin.com/guides/ios/getting_started/installation/windows/introduction_to_xamarin_ios_for_visual_studio/">Introduction to Xamarin.iOS for Visual Studio</a>.
+>To build for iOS you need a networked Mac connected to Visual Studio as described on [Introduction to Xamarin.iOS for Visual Studio](https://developer.xamarin.com/guides/ios/getting_started/installation/windows/introduction_to_xamarin_ios_for_visual_studio/).
 If you don't have a Mac available, uncheck the iOS project in the configuration manager (step 3 above).

 ##Create and update the .nuspec file